 Seasonal eating, like balancing yin and yang, is all about achieving equilibrium in the body.
 And with each season, nature makes new food groups available.
 People like me need more yang energy in winter to cope with low temperatures.
 And we can achieve this by eating more fruits and vegetables in season, many of which are known as ‘warming’ foods.

 So what are warming foods?
 According to Chinese medicine practitioners, they are foods that raise the heat in the body.
 Black and white pepper, ginger, garlic, chili peppers and green onions all bring warmth to the body.
 Animal protein falls in this category.
 And eggs and nuts do, too.Below is a list of foods that are generally considered ‘warming,’ many of which are grown or harvested in cold weather.

 (Chinese medicine practitioners advise cooking your vegetables to allow them to absorb the heat of cooking as well.)

 SEASONAL EATING IS MORE NUTRITIOUS

 Aligning our eating patterns with the seasons has many benefits; first and foremost nutrition.
 Foods picked and eaten at their peak are naturally packed with more vitamins and minerals.
 Out-of-season foods that are shipped in from other parts of the world or grown locally in hothouses are harvested early and refrigerated (to survive transport).
 This not only robs them of their ability to ripen properly, but also results in a decrease in nutrients and flavor.

-Seasonal eating puts variety in our diets and it’s great for mental well being.
-Is there anything more delicious than eating foods that are in season?
+Seasonal eating puts variety in our diets and, in the winter, can raise our yang to help keep us warm.
+It’s also great for mental well being.
+Is there anything more delicious than eating foods that have just been harvested?
 Embracing the natural rhythm of things helps link us with the calendar as we become part of the food growing process.
-And, it reintroduces an old concept in food shopping called anticipation.
+And, it reintroduces an old concept in food shopping — anticipation.